kylpo/react-playbook/deep-dives/refs.md

 > For example, instead of exposing `open()` and `close()` methods on a `Dialog` component, pass an `isOpen` prop to it.

-But reallistically, you're likely to need some imperative functionality: animating, media playback, DOM measurements, etc. For example, an `Animate` component may be more unwieldy managing an `isAnimating` prop than just calling a `this.animate.trigger()`.
+But realistically, you're likely to need some imperative functionality: animating, media playback, DOM measurements, etc. For example, an `Animate` component may be more unwieldy managing an `isAnimating` prop than just calling a `this.animate.trigger()`.

 ## The cool stuff
 Now that we're using `ref` callbacks, we can do some pretty cool stuff with them.